Accounting Marketing: The Essential Guide for CPA Firms

 2. The Wrong Skills

-In other areas your CPA practice, you understand it’s important to have the right skillsets in place to deliver high-quality services.
+In other areas of your CPA practice, you understand it’s important to have the right skillsets in place to deliver high-quality services.
 But when it comes to marketing accounting services, many firms lose sight of this fact.

 Today, marketing requires a broad suite of skills, from writing and search engine optimization to social media and web analytics.
 Yet when making staffing decisions, many firms seek to minimize expenses rather than maximize the impact of their marketing.
 They may hire good people, but give them so many tasks that they cannot succeed.
 More often than not, however, firms simply don’t understand what skill sets are required to execute a modern marketing strategy.